 Extreme poverty, political instability, and inaccessible and poor quality health services, have all exacerbated the HIV epidemic in Haiti.
 150,000 people in Haiti are living with HIV and there were approximately 4,600 AIDS-related deaths in 2016, due to a significant proportion of newly diagnosed patients not receiving the care and treatment they need.

 People living with HIV in Haiti are often subjected to violence, denied medical services, and abandoned by friends and family.
 Many people in Haiti are still rebuilding their lives after the devastating damage caused by the earthquake in January 2010 and Hurricane Matthew in 2016.
 Consequently, many people are without food, water and shelter, making people living with HIV more vulnerable than ever.

-POZ are currently a sub recipient of the Global Fund and continue to provide health services to those most affected by the HIV epidemic, and supports them to defend their rights.
-Last year POZ reached 32,633 people from marginalised populations with HIV prevention services.
+POZ are currently a sub recipient of the Global Fund and they continue to provide health services to those most affected by the HIV epidemic, whilst supporting them to defend their rights.
+In 2017, POZ reached 66,973 people from marginalised populations with HIV prevention services, reaching 18% of the men who have sex with men (MSM) in Haiti.
 They also work with other organisations to strengthen the national network of people living with HIV in Haiti.